 The explanation is not simple but here we go:

 1 Forces acting on the aircraft

 1.1 Consider a powered aircraft where thrust equals drag and airspeed is constant.
-When the aircraft is circling in still air there is a small increase in drag due to the increased load-factor; therefore, airspeed reduces slightly and is then constant.
+When the aircraft is circling in still-air there is a small increase in drag due to the increased load-factor; therefore, airspeed reduces slightly and is then constant.
 Ground-velocity is the same as air-velocity.
 The path through the air is the same as the path over the ground and is a circle.